 |Platies||0.044||2.5 – 3.0||To be assessed|

-- A number of these mines are reported to contain remnant resources totalling 2.58Mt at a grade of 0.5 – 2.5% Cu, to be re-evaluated as a potential early source of future feedstock.
+- High-grade Sulphide Ore – A number of the former producing mines are reported by the Mines Department to contain remnant ore totalling 2.58Mt @ 0.5 – 2.5% Cu (+ Au), to be re-evaluated as a potential source of mineable ore.